 Access to finance: Information transparency system cocoa farmers in Ghana

-Method: We aim to measure the causal impact of the information system by using both quantitative and qualitative impact evaluation techniques.
-The quantitative and qualitative components complement each other and enable triangulation.
+Method: The consortium aims to measure the causal impact of the information system by using both quantitative and qualitative impact evaluation techniques.
 The qualitative analysis is necessary to provide key insights on details of how the information system influences the different stakeholders, especially cocoa farmers, but also purchasing clerks, and financial intermediaries.
 Moreover, the qualitative analysis can help to obtain information about variables that are difficult to quantify.
-We will also use conduct indepth interviews with financial intermediaries to get more detailed information about how they value information systems in relation to credit supply and credit terms.
-The qualitative component will also allow us to better assess the reliability of the quantitative outcomes, and to check other causal assumptions of the theory of change.
-The quantitative analysis focuses on the attribution question.
-After having measured impact of the information system, we aim to conduct cost-effectiveness analysis e.g. by using benchmark secondary data collected during the baseline.
+The research group also uses conduct in-depth interviews with financial intermediaries to get more detailed information about how they value information systems in relation to credit supply and credit terms.
+After having measured impact of the information system, the project group aims to conduct cost-effectiveness analysis e.g. by using benchmark secondary data collected during the baseline.

 Dutch policy goals: Inclusive business models for food security; and Regional trade for food security.